 - Just-in-time analysis for inventory management

-There are limits placed on work-in-progress and only work items which the team can implement are pulled into the “Doing” category.
-It saves both time and resources, and the focus can shift to quality control.
-Use of Scrumban is best suited for maintenance and helpdesk project management.
-It also comes in handy when Scrum projects go awry due to blockages in the workflow, paucity in resources or lack of processes.
+There are limits placed on work-in-progress, and only work items the team can implement are pulled into the “Doing” category.
+It saves time and resources, and the focus can shift to quality control.
+The use of Scrumban is best suited for maintenance and helpdesk project management.
+It also comes in handy when Scrum projects go awry due to blockages in the workflow, scarcity of resources, or lack of processes.

-Based on teamwork and customer satisfaction, Extreme Programming (XP) is not very popular among project management methodologies as it provides precise engineering parameters, a very rigid task structure and short cycle times for software development.
-Adaptability rather than predictability is at its extreme, with coding, designing and programming satisfying current needs rather than future requirements.
+Based on teamwork and customer satisfaction, Extreme Programming (XP) is not very popular among project management methodologies as it provides precise engineering parameters, a rigid task structure, and a short cycle time for software development.
+Furthermore, adaptability rather than predictability is at its extreme, with coding, designing, and programming satisfying current needs rather than future requirements.

 Keeping it simple not only reduces costs but also allows communication to take place between the system, developers, and users.
-As it is heavily code-oriented, it is best suited for prototype development, and extensive research projects which emphasize subject matter expertise rather than the end product.
+As it is heavily code-oriented, it is best suited for prototype development and extensive research projects emphasizing subject matter expertise rather than the end product.
 For the same reason, there may be coding errors or bugs despite the Test Driven Development approach.